 Coltrane's jazz classic Giant Steps (The Real Book, 6th Edition, Hal-Leonard) is famously difficult, but that's only in music notation.
-It touches all the bases that make written music complex but it does so in a way that's so simple that anyone with some exposure to the piano can understand what it does, if not how to play it well.
+It touches all the bases that make written music complex but it does so in a way that's so conceptually simple that anyone with some exposure to the piano can understand what it does, if not how to play it well.
 The written music is visibly II-V-I or V-I of the Ionian mode of three different tonics.
 The difficulties are as follows.
 The three tonics are G, B and Eb, the Ionian modes of which differ by 4 notes from each other.
 The changes alternate between sharp and flat keys (1 sharp, 4 sharps, 3 flats).
 The changes are rapid (sometimes one every bar).
 The home tonic to which the melody resolves is none of the Ionian tonics, but F#.

 To understand this piece as it actually is on the keyboard requires knowing that the Ionian modes of tonics G, B and Eb rotate into parallel modes of home tonic F# with the same tritones on the keyboard but different anchors relative to the home tonic.
-The anchor of the Ionian tritone of tonic G relative to tonic F# is L, of tonic B is M, and of tonic Eb is A. The corresponding home-tonic modes are altL (Locrian), //M (Mixolydian) and altA (not a parallel mode of the home tonic).
+The anchor of the Ionian tritone of tonic G relative to tonic F# is L, of tonic B is M, and of tonic Eb is O. The corresponding home-tonic modes are altL (Locrian), //M (Mixolydian) and altO (not a parallel mode).
 Mixolydian is the primary home-tonic mode but knowing this is not all that helpful for playing the piece as written because the melody line is pieced together from short segments of all the modes.
 These short segments cohere into an entirely different kind of mode that can be understood in its own terms, shown next.

-The basic mode is a tritone-free atonal mode morphed from the whole scale determined by the three tritones.
+The basic mode is a tritone-free atonal mode morphed from the whole scale determined by the tritone cluster OML.
 The three major thirds of the atonal mode go up from the original three Ionian tonics.
 The melody notes marked "+" break the atonal symmetry to create a unique and easily remembered home tonic scale.

 Here follows a summary of the piece that captures its essence.
 The incomplete harmony is completed on the next page.
-The tritone-fifo morphs that determine the melody mode are highlighted in grey (the ones at beginning and end are incomplete here).
-Remember that red and green identify different things in harmony and melody (building blocks in the former, pivot points in the latter).
+Arrows indicate the tritone-fifo morphs that determine the modes.

-keyboard shape.
+The melody sequences 1-p6-4-p2-3 and p6-3-p2-6-1 in bars 1-2 and 5-6 have the same keyboard shape.
 The transition sequences 4-p3-p6 and p2-7-3 are the only places notes p3 and 7 not in the atonal scale appear.
 The melody line resolves to the home tonic in bars 7 and 13.
 The long melody arc from bars 8-13 trends steadily upward to the tonic and above.
 Bars 14-16 set up for a repeat.